 PROMOTE YOUR MEMBERSHIP IN CRA!

 The beginning of summer is a good time to remind you what the CRA Marketing Committee is up to.
-We are ramping up our annual “Select a Trusted Colorado Roofer” campaign.
+We are in consumer education mode and our “Select a Trusted Colorado Roofer” campaign has ramped up with all the hail we are getting these past few months.
 Our goal is to maximize the use of social networking tools to reach CRA members and the general public.
 Our social media ads urge Colorado home and building owners to take the appropriate steps in getting informed about replacing/repairing a roof and in selecting a trusted roofing contractor; especially in the event of hail or storm damage.

 We also want to remind you that CRA has a Member Marketing Tools page on our website.
 Two items to highlight include: